 In the Orthodox Islamic tradition, many believe that it is a waste of money to spend on a luxurious grave maker since there is no benefit to the departed to have an adorned grave.
 Instead, many prefer the money donated to charity in honor of a departed loved one and pray that he/she will accept the merits from the beyond.

 Many in the Islamic faith view any type of decoration of the grave as prohibited – especially any construction on the grave with the intention of making it lavish or immodest.
 Although many Muslims opt to include writings on a gravesite, some consider it to be categorically forbidden as the writing could be eventually tarnished in some way.
-For this reason, as well as wanting the grave to be identifiable, some people have a gravestone only with a name and date of birth and death – many also prefer these markers to be as flat as possible rather than stand erect.
+For this reason, as well as wanting the grave to be identifiable, some people have a grave marker only with a name and date of birth and death – many also prefer these markers to be as flat as possible rather than stand erect.

 - Understand a chosen cemetery’s rules and regulations: The Funeral Rule requires cemeteries to provide accurate (and itemized) price information on any and all funeral goods and services.
 This means that cemeteries are prohibited from misrepresenting any legal crematory and cemetery requirements.
-Ask for a written copy of a chosen cemetery’s rules and regulations regarding a gravestone before purchasing one.
+Ask for a written copy of a chosen cemetery’s rules and regulations regarding a headstone before purchasing one.
 This process also includes:

 - Understanding if specific types of tombstone adornments are allowed by a cemetery.
-These include porcelain, laser, or etched photos are permitted on a gravestone.
+These include porcelain, laser, or etched photos are permitted on a headstone.
 Also, make sure to inquire about the rules regarding the coloring of a photograph or image.

 - Inquiring if there are any cemetery-required symbols or engravings on a headstone.
 Some types of cemeteries, such as religious based ones, require symbols.
-Cemeteries may also have rules regarding the location of an engraving on a gravestone.
+Cemeteries may also have rules regarding the location of an engraving on a headstone.

-- Making sure to understand if a cemetery has any restrictions or regulations regarding a gravestone’s edge.
+- Making sure to understand if a cemetery has any restrictions or regulations regarding a headstone's edge.
 This could mean the requirement of a certain bevel and border –such as a specific size or type, like cement or lawnmower-proof.